mdn/content/files/en-us/mozilla/add-ons/webextensions/index.md

 ## How to

-From patterns you’ll regularly use such as [work with the Tabs API](/en-US/docs/Mozilla/Add-ons/WebExtensions/Working_with_the_Tabs_API) and [adding a button to the toolbar](/en-US/docs/Mozilla/Add-ons/WebExtensions/Add_a_button_to_the_toolbar) to more advanced topics such as [intercepting HTTP requests](/en-US/docs/Mozilla/Add-ons/WebExtensions/Intercept_HTTP_requests) and [working with contextual identities](/en-US/docs/Mozilla/Add-ons/WebExtensions/Work_with_contextual_identities), you’ll find a range of tutorials to get you started.
+From patterns you'll regularly use such as [work with the Tabs API](/en-US/docs/Mozilla/Add-ons/WebExtensions/Working_with_the_Tabs_API) and [adding a button to the toolbar](/en-US/docs/Mozilla/Add-ons/WebExtensions/Add_a_button_to_the_toolbar) to more advanced topics such as [intercepting HTTP requests](/en-US/docs/Mozilla/Add-ons/WebExtensions/Intercept_HTTP_requests) and [working with contextual identities](/en-US/docs/Mozilla/Add-ons/WebExtensions/Work_with_contextual_identities), you'll find a range of tutorials to get you started.

 ## Firefox workflow